SteeltoeOSS/Samples/Configuration/src/AspDotNetCore/SimpleCloudFoundry/README.md

 2. Installed Spring Cloud Services 1.0.9+
 3. .NET Core SDK 1.1
 4. Web tools installed and on PATH, (e.g. npm, gulp, etc).
-Note: If your on Windows and you have VS2015 Update 3, you can add these to your path: `C:\Program Files (x86)\Microsoft Visual Studio 14.0\Web\External`.
+Note: If you're on Windows and you have VS2015 Update 3, you can add these to your path: `C:\Program Files (x86)\Microsoft Visual Studio 14.0\Web\External`.

 # Setup Config Server
 You must first create an instance of the Config Server service in a org/space.